 A graphic designer uses design software to create images and pictures for clients.
 Projects range from one-page sales brochures to advance web sites and infographics.
 Multiple industries rely on graphics, which makes it an in-demand skill.

 Pros: Can work as a freelancer or employ multiple freelancers with an agency.

 Cons: Quite a bit of competition among other graphic designers and the pay is not as lucrative as other services, such as website development or writing.

 Bloggers write and post articles on their own website and have evolved over the last several years as providers of information.
 Blogging requires writing articles, gathering photographs or taking pictures, staying up on the latest trends for digital marketing, and engaging with a community on social media.

-Pros: Rewarding work and low startup costs.
+Pros: Rewarding work and low startup costs (financing a camera could be a bigger cost, but still manageable).
 You can earn money through multiple streams of income with a blog.

 Cons: Takes months, sometimes years, to earn money through a website.

 14. Buy and sell on eBay